Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: The iMiner Algorithm and Workflow

 Vina scores alone are not sufficient to reliably train a molecule generator, as shown in the Supporting Information (Figure S2) because it will not always satisfy requirements for drug-likeness.
 To ensure that our generated molecules still bear drug-like properties, we incorporated an additional metric into the reward, $S_{DL}$, which is a weighted average of the log likelihood for the 13 different drug-like properties used in pre-training assessment.
-Formally, our drug-likeliness score $S_{DL}$ is defined as:
+Our custom drug-likeliness score is an extension of the widely used quantitative estimate of drug-likelihood (QED) value\cite{bickerton2012quantifying} tailored to our deep learning generative model.
+Formally, the drug-likeliness score $S_{DL}$ is defined as:

 where $\mathrm{prop}_i(\bm X)$ calculates the $i$th property of a molecule $\bm X$ and $p_i$ is defined by the probability distribution of property $i$ by all molecules in the ChEMBL database.
 The parameter $\sigma_i$ is defined as: